Your Ultimate Guide to True HEPA (H13) Filters

 Do I need a True HEPA filter?

 If you care about improved overall wellness, better sleep, and relief from allergies and asthma, then True HEPA is definitely important.
-True HEPA is especially effective at removing harmful ultrafine particles which can include bacteria, viruses, and dangerous particulate pollution.
+True HEPA is especially effective at capturing harmful ultrafine particles which can include bacteria, viruses, and dangerous particulate pollution.

 According to The American Lung Association, "ultrafine particles are smaller than 0.1 microns in diameter and are small enough to pass through the lung tissue into the bloodstream, circulating like the oxygen molecules themselves.
 No matter what the size, particles can harm your health."

 In 2019, Alen transitioned to True HEPA (H13) filters in all of our new purifiers.
-The Alen BreatheSmart FLEX Air Purifier, our most economical BreatheSmart purifier, comes standard with an antimicrobial Pure True HEPA (H13) filter, and offers four upgraded True HEPA (H13) filter options that are customizable by concern, from tough odors to smoke and pollution.
+The Alen BreatheSmart FLEX Air Purifier, our most economical BreatheSmart purifier, comes standard with a Pure True HEPA (H13) filter, and offers four upgraded True HEPA (H13) filter options that are customizable by concern, from tough odors to smoke and pollution.

 How can I improve my filter’s performance?